metason/ARlog/README.md

-# ARlog: Post-hoc Inspecting of Mobile AR Applications
+# ARlog: Post-hoc Inspecting of Mobile AR Apps
 Post-hoc Inspecting of Mobile AR Applications using ARKit